dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/KVM/Windows 11/Configure Default Virtual Hardware Using the Wizard.md

 choose `Select or create custom storage` and then `Manage`

-> [!tip] it doesn't let you pick a custom volume in a straight forward way so follow each steps to the T
-> we'll first create a volume that is 0 mb in size, this is just so it lets you see the target external directory's Location/path, otherwise it doesn't let you select the external drive with an empty directory.  **Sometimes the 0 mb .qcow2 is not created but it still lists the target location of the external drive, which is great**

 > [!tip] important to know
 > `Pool` means the entire directory in which there are files.
 > `Volume` means the file